mohammad-shirzad/MsMail/Readme.md

 **Framework and ORM**

 1. Spring MVC 5
-2. Hibernate
+2. Hibernate 5
 3. Spring IOC

 **Database**

-Oracle 12c Release 2 with 2 tables, inbox and account
+MySQL 5 is used with 2 tables for USER and EMAIL

 **Future plan**

 As I am proceeding with this project, I am going to add Drafts, Outbox and Setting.

+**Last changes**

+Spring Data JPA is used as base repository to decrease lines of codes for database implementation.
+Furthermore, concept of inheritance in Hibernate is learned and implemented.

-**Next move**
+**Next move(s)**

-I am going to add a map to registeration page to get exact location of new user and add an option in dashboard to change location in case the user moved from his/her former place.
-On top of that, I will use a Restful API using Spring boot latest version for new users' registeration.
+1. User registeration process is going to be converted to Restful API instead of Spring MVC form
+2. Hibernate relation is going to be utilized
+3. Spring security will be used to secure the application

 **Suggestions**